felixarntz/options-definitely/readme.txt

 If you're a developer and you have some ideas to improve the plugin or to solve a bug, feel free to raise an issue or submit a pull request in the [Github repository for the plugin](https://github.com/felixarntz/options-definitely).

 You can also contribute to the plugin by translating it.
-Among the plugin files, there is a `.pot` file which you can use as a starting point.
-When you're done with a translation, you can either create a pull request with the new translation files on Github or you can send them to me manually.
+Simply visit [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/options-definitely) to get started.
 Note that you can help not only translating the plugin, but also the underlying library [_WPDLib_](https://github.com/felixarntz/wpdlib).

 == Screenshots ==